brisen-app/brisen-client/README.md

      ```
 1. Commit and push changes to the branch
 1. Create a pull request with `develop` as the target branch
-   - Remember to write unit-tests!
+   - Remember to write unit tests!
 I recommend installing the [Jest-plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) to make sure all tests pass before creating a PR.

 ## Release workflow

 When the `develop`-branch is ready for deployment, follow these steps:

 1. Run the [Create Relase](https://github.com/brisen-app/brisen-database/actions/workflows/create-release.yaml)-action in the [`brisen-database`](https://github.com/brisen-app/brisen-database)-repo with the correct release version.
-   - If necessary, make manual changes to the new release-branch.
+   - If necessary, make manual changes to the new release branch.
    - Update the PR with a list of changes and a summary of the release.
 1. Update the version in `app.json` and `package.json` to the new release version.
 1. Create a release branch from `develop` with the following naming convention: